This post is sponsored by Cuties Citrus.

 This project was also fun for our littlest guest too – Mr. Sawyer!

 Once we had most of the Cuties dipped, I broke out the sprinkles.
 My-oh-my, did they love that part!
+Add a little sea salt to the adult ones for a delicious sweet – savory treat.

 White Chocolate Christmas Cuties